khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 ## Washing each body part once

-59. Ibn ʿAbbās !p[him] said, “The Emissary of Allāh BPBUH made _wuḍū_ (washing each part) once.” [al-Bukhārī (_al-Fatḥ_) 1/226].
+59. Ibn ʿAbbās BP_HIM said, “The Emissary of Allāh BPBUH made _wuḍū_ (washing each part) once.” [al-Bukhārī (_al-Fatḥ_) 1/226].

 ## Washing each body part twice

 60. ʿAbd Allāh bin Zayd narrates that the Prophet BPBUH made _wuḍū_ (washing each part) twice. [al-Bukhārī (_al-Fatḥ_) 1/226].

 ## Washing each body part thrice

-61. In the _ḥadīth_ of ʿUthmān !p[him] recorded by al-Bukhārī and Muslim, he BPBUH washed each of the parts three times.
+61. In the _ḥadīth_ of ʿUthmān BP_HIM recorded by al-Bukhārī and Muslim, he BPBUH washed each of the parts three times.

     So from these _aḥādīth_ it becomes clear to us that, as is well-known to the large majority of scholars, washing each body-part once is obligatory---and the second and third washings are Sunnah---and it is better to do likewise following the Sunnah of the Prophet BPBUH [_al-Majmūʿ_ of al-Nawawī, 1/229].

 ## The desirability of making wuḍū for each prayer

 Al-Ḥāfiẓ says in _al-Fatḥ_ (1/172) under the question _Making wuḍū without having broken it_,

-62. Anas !p[him] narrated that the Prophet BPBUH used to make _wuḍū_ for every prayer.
+62. Anas BP_HIM narrated that the Prophet BPBUH used to make _wuḍū_ for every prayer.
 He was asked, “What did you (the Ṣaḥābah) use to do?”
 He replied, “One _wuḍū_ was sufficient for us till such time as we broke it.”